 At Key stage 3 we encourage pupils to be imaginative and explore the use of the English language using written and verbal tasks.
 Some of the previous topics used have been designing their own superheroes and writing a survival guide if they were stranded in a desert.
 The pupils that have taken part in these topics seem to have thoroughly enjoyed it and have learnt that they can express themselves better than they ever imagined.

-At Key Stage 4 we offer a range of qualifications in English including Functional skills from entry level 1 through to Level 2, Level 2 being the equivalent of a GCSE Grade C. We also offer GCSE’s for those pupils who are keen to achieve a GCSE in this subject.
-The functional skills are offered to enable our pupils to gain a head start when they leave Crookhey and enter a college, where all pupils taking a vocational diploma need to undertake a functional skills qualification, whether they have a GCSE in English or not.
+At Key Stage 4 we offer a range of qualifications in English including Functional skills from entry level 1 through to Level 2, Level 2 being the equivalent of a GCSE Grade C. We also offer GCSE accreditation in this subject to all our pupils.
+Functional skills are offered to allow our pupils a head start when they leave Crookhey and enter a college, where all pupils undertaking a vocational diploma need a functional skills qualification, whether they have a GCSE in English or not.
 These qualifications work well with the vocational curriculum that Crookhey Hall offers.

 The newly formed literacy team are keen to ensure that all the pupils who pass through Crookhey Hall are given the best possible opportunity to achieve a qualification in English and more importantly gain the literacy skills needed for life outside of school.